Frequently Asked Questions

 You need to contact your local Division of Forestry office to find out where firewood cutting is allowed and how to obtain a permit.

-The Division of Forestry offices open various state lands to Christmas tree cutting each year.
-Click here for information on cutting area maps and tree care.
+The Division of Forestry authorizes Christmas tree cutting on unrestricted state lands each year.
+Visit our Christmas Tree cutting page for maps and information on the lands available for Christmas tree cutting, as well as tree care information.
 For additional information contact your local Division of Forestry office or the Public Information Center.
 A permit is not required.

 State Parks campgrounds do not accept reservations.
 Sites are available on a first come-first serve basis.
 For campground locations, view our Alaska State Parks Statewide Brochure on-line or request one from the Public Information Center.